retentioneering/retentioneering-tools/docs/source/user_guides/preprocessing.rst

     node7 = EventsNode(FilterEvents(params=FilterEventsParams(func=remove_truncated_paths)))
     graph.add_node(node=node7, parents=[node6])

 Next, ``node8``.
 As we discussed earlier, :py:meth:`MergeNode <retentioneering.graph.nodes.MergeNode>` has two special features.
-Unlike ``EventsNode``, ``MergeNode`` is not associated with any data processor since it has a separate role -- concatenate the outputs ot its parents.
+Unlike ``EventsNode``, ``MergeNode`` is not associated with any data processor since it has a separate role -- concatenate the outputs of its parents.
 Another distinction from ``EventsNode`` is that the number of parents might be arbitrary (greater than 1).
 The following two lines of the code demonstrate both these features:

 .. code-block:: python